zulip/zulip-mobile/docs/style.md

 and there's no fixed list; people invent others.

+### Mentioning commits

+**Use 9 hex digits to identify a commit.**
+To help make this convenient, you can tell Git to routinely print 9-digit abbreviations for you by setting
+`git config --global core.abbrev 9`.

+Rationale: The full 40 hex digits is a lot, and generally doesn't flow well in prose.
+On the other hand 7 hex digits, a common default, is short enough that there's a material risk of collisions: in zulip.git there are already a handful of commits that are ambiguous when identified by just 7 digits, and in a very large project like the Linux kernel such collisions can become routine.

+A 9-digit abbreviation is still short enough to fit well in running text; and it's long enough that it's extremely unlikely any given such abbreviation will ever be ambiguous.

 ## GitHub: PRs, issues

 **Mention all related issues in PR or new issue.**